 So ARKit, while running world tracking and scene understanding, continues to learn more about the environment.

+Using computer vision, it can extract textured information and start to fill this cube map.
+And this cube map is accurately placed in the scene.
+Note that this cube map is partially filled, and to set up reflection probes, we need to have a fully completed cube map.
 To have a fully completed cube map, you will need to scan your full physical space, something like a 360-degree scan you do with your panoramas.

 But this is not practical for end-users.